justvanrossum/fontgoggles/docs/index.md

 ## Compile warnings and errors

-When during the loading of a font a warning or error is issued, the font list will show that by highlighting the font with a diagonally striped background.
+When an error or warning occurs during the loading of a font, the font list will show that by highlighting the font with a diagonally striped background.
 To view the error details, click on the font, and the compile output panel at the bottom of the font list will appear.